williamtea/Salesforce/README.md

 This is my first github creation, this will also be used to showcase some of the progression of Salesforce development that I've learned on my own spare time through Udemy.

-The Course that I'm taking is called "[The Complete Salesforce Development Course]"(https://www.udemy.com/course/salesforce-development/) which is listed on Udemy.
+The Course that I'm taking is called [The Complete Salesforce Development Course](https://www.udemy.com/course/salesforce-development/) which is listed on Udemy.

 These are the subjects that I'll be learning.
 <img src="Udemy - What you'll learn.PNG" />